Starflight-code/PassPro/README.md

 - MacOS
 - Windows (x64)

 Note: PassPro may still build and run as intended on unsupported platforms.
-Unfortunantly, we do not have any developers on these platforms to verify PassPro functionality.
+Unfortunately, we do not have any developers on these platforms to verify PassPro functionality.

 ## Requrements